SS City of Rome: Service history

 In August 1882, Inman rejected City of Rome after just six cross-Atlantic voyages because of her under-performance.
 Barrows lost in the lengthy court case that followed.
-The Anchor Line was associated with Barrows, and it was now contracted to manage his white elephant.
+The Anchor Line was associated with Barrows, and it was now contracted to manage its white elephant.
 Barrows modified her machinery and reduced her weight, and City of Rome was able to reach an impressive 18.25 kn on new trials.
 Starting in May 1883, Anchor assigned her on the Liverpool – New York route, where she proved comfortable and popular.
 Nevertheless, she was still unprofitable because she lacked a suitable consort.
 Anchor made attempts to overcome this, including pairing her with the National Line's America in 1886, but none of them proved satisfactory.

 In 1891 City of Rome was withdrawn from Liverpool and placed on the Glasgow – New York route, paired with vessels only half her size.
 Her passenger accommodation was changed to just 75 in first class, 250 in second class, and now 1,000 in steerage.
 In September 1898, after the conclusion of the Spanish–American War, the United States government chartered City of Rome to repatriate Spanish Navy prisoners of war.
 The following year, she suffered damaged in a collision with an iceberg.
 In 1900, she served Britain as a troopship during the Second Boer War.
 Later that year, she was sold to a German scrap firm, but instead returned to transatlantic duty for a short time on the Glasgow – Moville – New York route.
 By now the liner was obviously reaching the end of her service.
 One voyage took eleven days.
 She left Glasgow on Thursday 27 September 1900 and did not reach New York until Monday 8 October 1900.
 En route she had suffered two mechanical breakdowns.
 The first (a blown cylinder head) occurred on Sunday 30 September, taking 14 hours to repair.
 The second took place three days later, and for four hours the ship was tossed about in very heavy seas.
 By 1902 the decision had been made to break her up for scrap.
+She arrived in Lemwerder, Germany in January 1903 for breaking up.